carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > Suppose you would like to compare the gut microbiome of people affected by a rather nasty bacterial
 > disease against the gut microbiome of healthy people.
 Which type of metagenomics would you choose?
 > Which type of metadata would be useful to record?
-> >
+>
 >> ## Solution
->> For a first exploration probably 16S would be a better idea since you are not interested in the gene content.
+>> For a first exploration probably 16S would be a better idea since you could detect pathogens only by knowing the taxons in the community.
->> Nevertheless new pathogenes, can be discovered with shotgun metagenomics, that was the case SARS CoV 2
+>> Nevertheless, new pathogenes can be discovered with shotgun metagenomics (that was the case SARS CoV 2), and the genetic basis of the
+>> pathogenic phenotypes could be found with metagenomics.
+>>
->> Metadata will depend on the type of the experiment, but some examples are temperature, sampling methodology,
+>> Metadata will depend on the type of the experiment, for this case some useful metadate could be sampling methodology,
->> date, place (country, state, region, city, etc.), gender.
+>> date, place (country, state, region, city, etc.), patient's sex and age, symptoms and medical history.
 >>
 > {: .solution}
 {: .discussion}